huntercfreeman/Blazor.Text.Editor/Documentation/gettingStarted.md

 ```

-- Register the library's services by invoking the IServiceCollection extension method `AddTextEditorRazorLibServices()`
+- Register the library's services by invoking the IServiceCollection extension method `AddBlazorTextEditor()`

 ```csharp
 // In Program.cs